Decoding the Mystery: Exploring the Mathematical Significance of 3, 7, 9, and 10

 4. Number System Bases:

 The significance of 10 is undeniable in our decimal number system (base 10).
-However, exploring these numbers within other bases, like binary (base 2) or hexadecimal (base 16), offers a different perspective.
+Still, exploring these numbers within other bases, like binary (base 2) or hexadecimal (base 16), offers a different perspective.
 Their values change according to the chosen base, yet the underlying mathematical properties remain consistent.

 Deeper Dive into Specific Mathematical Fields